 makes one 9 x 5 inch loaf pan

 - 1¼ cups amaranth or brown rice flour

 - 1 tbsp vanilla bean powder or vanilla extract

 - 1/4 tsp ground nutmeg

 - ½ teaspoon kosher salt

-  - ¾ cup almond pulp (leftover from 1 cup of almonds to make almond milk)
+- ¾ cup almond pulp or almond flour (leftover from 1 cup of almonds to make almond milk)

 - ½ cup pure maple syrup

 - 2 large eggs, beaten

 - 3 very ripe medium-sized bananas, mashed (plus additional slices for top garnish)